Harry Ye headshot

 Ongoing research initiatives exploring the frontiers of HCI and AI

-Design, Implementation, and Evaluation of Explainable and Trustworthy Coding Agent
+Explainable and Trustworthy AI Coding Agent

 Developing CopilotLens, a framework that transforms AI code generation from opaque suggestions into transparent, explainable interactions.
 By providing post-hoc summaries and on-demand explanations, we aim to foster more trustworthy human-AI collaboration in software development.